JoshVanL/nixos/README.md

 # [nixos](https://www.stilldrinking.org/programming-sucks)

-- `/machines` root machine configurations.
+- `/machines` root machine configurations;
-- `/modules` modules used by the machines.
+- `/modules` modules used by the machines;
-- `/apps` runnable apps, used for installing and managing machines.
+- `/apps` runnable apps, used for installing and managing machines;
-- `/pkgs` software packages that are not in nixpkgs.
+- `/pkgs` software packages that are not in nixpkgs;
 - `/overlays` overlays for nixpkgs.

 Machines use zfs where all data is shredded on boot unless stored (or sys